 The good times were rolling even between sessions as attendees swapped stories at the Partner Pavilion or snapped that perfect selfie to win swag from our exclusive Social Vending Machine.
 Customers from the healthcare, financial services and higher ed spaces came together at our Vertical Roundtables to discuss with their peers the different developments and challenges they face in their respective industries.

 Need a website?
 We’ll do it live!
-We put Acquia Cohesion, our low-code Drupal site builder, to the test by taking on the challenge of recreating a customer’s live homepage from scratch before the day was done.
+We put Acquia Site Studio, our low-code Drupal site builder, to the test by taking on the challenge of recreating a customer’s live homepage from scratch before the day was done.
 In an incredible six hours, we were able to design and launch zscaler’s homepage with no coding or back-end developer expertise required.

 Lessons from the Mainstage

 Other customers who wowed us with their tales of digital transformation included NOAA Fisheries and Workfront.
 Roy Varghese, the CIO of NOAA Fisheries, took us on a deep dive into how NOAA’s digital team used Drupal to reel in customers and earn the 2019 Webby Award for science.
 Previously, an inefficient content creation and distribution process made it hard for NOAA Fisheries to effectively inform and educate audiences.
-But once NOAA partnered with Acquia Cloud, things began moving swimmingly.
+But once NOAA partnered with Acquia Cloud Platform, things began moving swimmingly.

 Workfront CMO Heidi Melin also captivated the crowd by explaining how she shapes Workfront’s story through an integrated strategy designed to drive awareness and deepen customer relationships.
 Heidi presented new data from the company’s sixth annual State of Work study, including that 89% of workers believe their role matters but 91% crave more modern technology solutions at work.